J-Hoplin/Youtube-Extractor/README.md

     - Exception Handling

     - Unexpected bug fix

+- 20200411 Patch Note

+    - Add more exception handling

+    - Able to check if selected option is correct
 ***

 1. It'll take some time when execute program for the first time.